steven-murray/hankel/README.rst

 Either clone the repository at github.com/steven-murray/hankel and use ``python setup.py install``, or simply install using ``pip install hankel``.

-The only dependencies are numpy and scipy.
+The only dependencies are numpy, scipy and mpmath (as of v0.2.0).

 Usage
 -----